Host | Olympic Games Primetime

 After joining CBC Charlottetown in 1985 as a reporter, Russell turned to sports in 1986 and quickly established himself as a talent.
 From 1988 to 1992, he was a sports reporter and anchor for CBMT in Montreal until he moved to Toronto as a network sports commentator.

 Russell has penned two books on hockey, Ice Time: A Canadian Hockey Journey and The Rink - Stories from Hockey's Home Towns, which he co-wrote with Chris Cuthbert.
 Russell's third book, Open House: Canada and the Magic of Curling, a grassroots look at one of this country's favourite sports.

 In addition to his roles at CBC, Russell teaches a course in Canadian Sports History at Toronto's Centennial College.
 He is also a member of the Canadian Olympic Committee's Education Committee as well as a member of the Ambassador's Council for the Amici camping charity.
 Russell is a graduate of the University of Western Ontario and holds an M.A. in Journalism.
-In 2013, he was honoured by CBC with a President's Award in the Brand Champion category for his dedication and enthusiasm for his work covering amateur athletics for the network.
+In 2014, he was honoured by Sports Media Canada with the George Gross Award for Outstanding Broadcasting.
+In 2013, he was presented with a CBC President's Award in the Brand Champion category for his dedication and enthusiasm for his work covering amateur athletics for the network.